 Anna Solomon is the author of three novels—The Book of V., Leaving Lucy Pear, and The Little Bride—and a two-time winner of the Pushcart Prize.
 Her short fiction, essays, and reviews have appeared in The New York Times Magazine, Ploughshares, One Story, The Boston Globe, Tablet, and elsewhere.
-The recipient of awards from MacDowell, Yaddo, Bread Loaf, the Rhode Island State Council for the Arts, and The Missouri Review, among others, Anna’s short story “The Lobster Mafia Story” was chosen as Boston’s One City One Story read.
+Anna is the recipient of awards from MacDowell, Yaddo, Bread Loaf, the Rhode Island State Council for the Arts, and The Missouri Review, among others, and her short story “The Lobster Mafia Story” was chosen as Boston’s One City One Story read.
 Anna is co-editor with Eleanor Henderson of Labor Day: True Birth Stories by Today’s Best Women Writers.
 Previously, she worked as an award-winning journalist for National Public Radio’s Living on Earth.

 Anna is a graduate of Brown University and the Iowa Writers’ Workshop and teaches writing at Barnard College, Warren Wilson’s MFA Program in Creative Writing, and the 92Y Unterberg Poetry Center.

 Anna was born and raised in Gloucester, Massachusetts and lives in Brooklyn, New York with her husband and two children.

 Anna talks with host Robin Young about the book, the 1920s, being an outsider, Virginia Woolf, and more

 Mitzi Rapkin talks with Anna about Leaving Lucy Pear, the writing process, motherhood, Prohibition, mental health, and more.

 Anna and Clare Burson on WBUR's Radio Boston